How Mortgage Rates Affect Mortgage Payments: A Comprehensive Guide

 When interest rates rise, the portion of your monthly payment that goes toward interest increases, which can significantly impact your overall monthly payment.
 Conversely, when rates drop, a greater amount of your payment goes toward reducing the principal, allowing you to pay off your loan more quickly and save money on interest.

-Find a low interest rate now at iLoan Get Rates!
+Find a low interest rate now at Smart Mortgage Get Rates!

 Real-world Examples